jrlarsen/GetProgramming/Chpt3/chapter3.md

 Our player has been created with two initial items, a sword and a lamp.
 We can use dot notation to refer to the array of items, `player1.items`.
 We can then use index notation to refer to an individual item.
 To refer to the second item we would use `player1.items[1]`.
 (Remember the first item in an array has an index of 0).

+Notice, we have placed each property on a separate line in the example above.
+For the most part, JavaScript isn't fussy about spaces and new lines; we can set out our code to make it easier to read and follow.
+Different programmers have different styles for setting out their code.
+It is common for teams and companies to have a set of style rules to follow so that all of the code in a project is consistent.
+Even as a solo programmer, it's a good idea to stick to a single, easy to follow style.

 ### 3.4.5 Logging Player Items: The join Function